About the Ambassador role

 Allen School Ambassadors conduct CS outreach to K-12 students, on the UW campus and by visiting schools and community groups.
 Activities are outlined below.
 While we connect with all kinds of students through outreach, we try to focus on students from underrepresented backgrounds and students who do not have prior CS experience.

-Ambassadors work in teams to design the curriculum and content of their activities, well as deliver it students.
+Ambassadors work in teams to design the curriculum and content of their activities, as well as deliver it to students.
 Ambassadors should be motivated, enthusiastic about CS, and able to work well with a diverse range of pre-college students.
-More job duties are outlined below.

 What We Do

 We represent the Paul G. Allen School of Computer Science & Engineering in K-12 outreach and recruitment efforts.
 We work on all aspects of CSE outreach to younger students.
 Below is a brief highlight of what we have done in the past year!

 We host a variety of 3-4 hour long workshops on Saturdays throughout the school year at the Allen Center.
 These workshops are typically an introduction to programming for students with little to no experience.

 We have developed and adapted small-scale, "portable" activities which can be tailored to a variety of environments.
 These activities are usually used in temporary spaces such as STEM nights, classroom visits and tours and are typically an introduction to computer science concepts.

 We have presentations that range from informing about Computer Science & Engineering as a field, UW CSE specifically and why CSE rocks!
 We speak about undergraduate research, internships, RSOs at UW CSE and more.
 We usually present and have a panel discussion at career fairs or classroom visits.